DPDK/dpdk/doc/guides/sample_app_ug/l3_forward.rst

     The Hash initialization will setup both ipv4 and ipv6 hash table, and populate the either table depending on the value of variable ipv6.
-    To support the hash performance test with up to 8M single direction flows/16M bi-direction flows, populate_ipv4_many_flow_into_table() function will populate the hash table with specified hash table entry number(default 4M).

 .. note::